 Under the Mizuho Americas Plan, expense recognition is based on the grant-date fair value of ADRs and is adjusted based on subsequent changes in the market price of the ADR shares.
 Restricted stock units granted to employees who are retirement eligible or will become retirement eligible during the vesting period are expensed as of the grant date or ratably over the period from the grant date to the date the employee becomes retirement eligible, respectively.
 Forfeitures are recognized as incurred.

 9. Stock- Based Compensation (continued)

-Activity for cash-settled RSUs classified as a liability is as follows:
+Activity for cash-settled RSUs, granted and not vested, classified as a liability is as follows (in thousands, except per share data):